 A sliding closet door adds style to your home and works well in a small space since it does not need space to swing.
 Fixing a sliding closet door track is quite challenging as it involves getting access to a hidden part of the door.
 However, you can repair the track of your sliding pocket door with ease, guided by a set of simple instructions and with the right tools and materials.

 Remove Sliding Doors

-Use the utility knife to remove paint and caulk along the stops of the door jambs.
+Use the utility knife to remove paint and caulk along with the stops of the door jambs.
 With the chisel and pry bar, remove the stops from their position.
-Center the door on the doorway, tilt towards the room and lift it off the overhead track.
+Center the door on the doorway, tilt towards the room, and lift it off the overhead track.

 Locate the door frame and mark the top to avoid drilling into the frame.
 Place the drill against the wall to establish the space where you will use it.
 Mark below the drill and on both sides.
 Drill through the marked area and remove it off the wall to help access the track.
 Once the wall is open, use the screwdriver to unscrew the overhead track.
 Follow the same procedure to remove the bottom track.